-- 1. One in five women (21 per cent) experienced some form of online harassment or abuse this was more than one in three of those aged between 18 and 24 (37 per cent). - 2.
+- 1. One in five women (21 per cent) experienced some form of online harassment or abuse this was more than one in three for those aged between 18 and 24 (37 per cent). - 2.
 Nearly half of women who experienced online abuse or harassment received sexist or misogynistic comments (47 per cent) and more than a quarter (27 per cent) received some form of threat (direct or indirect) of physical or sexual assault. - 3.
 One in three women (36 per cent) who experienced online abuse or harassment felt that their physical safety was threatened because of this harassment and abuse. - 4.
 More than half of women (55 per cent) who experienced abuse or harassment experienced stress, anxiety or panic attacks as a result. - 5.
-47 per cent of women who experienced some form of online abuse or harassment on social media said they have not changed the amount they use social media.
+47 per cent of women who experienced some form of online abuse or harassment said they have not changed the amount they use social media.
 But almost a quarter reported having stopped posting their opinions on certain issues. - 6.
-20 per cent of women who experienced online harassment or abuse did not take any action in response.
+20 per cent of women who experienced online harassment or abuse did not take any action in response. - 7.
+Trust in available response mechanisms is very low.
+For example, 41 per cent and 43 per cent of women who identify as users of Facebook and Twitter respectively, consider their response to online abuse and harassment to be inadequate.